west32/west32/README.md

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning PYTHON,MYsql coding
+- 🌱 I’m currently learning MySql and PYTHON
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 MuayThai 🥊 and CrossFit 🏋️ coach Looking for my first job as a python developer 🐍